May-lee Chai: Short stories and essays

 Chai's short stories and essays have appeared in numerous publications, including The San Francisco Chronicle, Christian Science Monitor, Dallas Morning News, The Denver Post, Gulf Coast, Glimmer Train, Jakarta Post Weekender, Many Mountains Moving, The Missouri Review, North American Review, Seventeen, Southwest: The Magazine, The Bedford Introduction to Literature, At Our Core: Women Writing on Power, Approaching Literature: Reading, Thinking, and Writing, Entropy, The Rumpus, The Offing, Catapult, Crab Orchard Review, Prairie Schooner, The Grist: A Journal of the Literary Arts, Queen Mob's Tea House and ZYZZYVA.

 Chai has also published a collection of short stories called Useful Phrases for Immigrants: Stories (2018), winner of the 2018 Bakwin Award for Writing by a Woman, from Blair, a nonprofit press based in Durham, North Carolina.
 The 2018 Bakwin Award was also chosen out of 233 entries to be published in Blair by Tayari Jones, who stated: "The eight stories in this collection contain multitudes.
 May-lee Chai interrogates heavy subjects with a light touch.
 She grants each character the gift of a gleaming voice, rendering them as shaped by circumstances, while also transcending them.
 Useful Phrases for Immigrants is more than merely 'useful'; this is essential reading, and I'm honored to choose this book for the Bakwin Award."

 Useful Phrases for Immigrants also won an American Book Award in 2019.
 She gave an award acceptance speech at the San Francisco Public Library, which is viewable online at C-SPAN.

 Chai's collection Useful Phrases for Immigrants has also been positively reviewed and featured on The Washington Post, Booklist, Foreword Reviews, Kirkus Reviews, Publishers Weekly, Shelf Awareness, Entertainment Weekly, Elle, The Millions, Electric Literature, Bustle, and the Cleveland Scene.

 Among the stories in the Useful Phrases for Immigrants collection, the short story "Fish Boy" won the Jack Dyer Prize in Fiction from the Crab Orchard Review and the title story, "Useful Phrases for Immigrants" (originally published in The Grist: A Journal of The Literary Arts) was a nominee for a 2018 Pushcart Prize.

 Several of Chai's other short stories (along with two essays, "Glamorous Asians" and "Yellow Peril"), which are studied in many high school and college literature courses across the nation, are collected in the book Glamorous Asians (2004).

-Chai published another collection of short stories, Tomorrow in Shanghai and Other Stories in 2022 from Blair Publisher.
+Chai published another collection of short stories, Tomorrow in Shanghai and Other Stories in 2022 from Blair.
 Tomorrow in Shanghai was a New York Times Book Review Editors’ Choice and was longlisted for The Story Prize.